 Philip Hendrie is best known for hosting The Phil Hendrie Show, a proto-Comedy Bang Bang-esque talk radio show in the 1990s where he portrayed both a fictionalized version of himself and many other wacky characters.
 He broke into animated voice acting in the late ‘90s, voicing dozens of characters on King of the Hill and popping up in Futurama as well.
 On Rick and Morty he plays the unfortunately named principal of Morty’s school.

-Ryan Ridley is a writer and producer on Rick and Morty, and like many of the show’s writers is sometimes called upon to lend his voice to a character or two.
+Ryan Ridley was a writer and producer on Rick and Morty through the show’s third season, and like many of the show’s writers is sometimes called upon to lend his voice to a character or two.
 His best known creation is the Lighthouse Keeper on the Purge planet obsessed with his terrible screenplay.
 Ridley has also written for Ghosted, Blue Mountain State, and Community.

 Rob Paulsen is a legendary voice actor best known for voicing two Ninja Turtles (Raphael and Donatello) and several Animaniacs characters.
 His filmography is truly impressive and includes the important role of Snuffles the Smith family dog on Rick and Morty.